 USTM believes in success through decentralization and participation management by the leadership and in learning and executing everyday through collective decision making & execution process for the delegated responsibility with accountability.
-Few instances are elaborated below:
+Few instances are elaborated below-

-- IQAC is a hub for academic feedback & quality initiatives to explore improvement. - Curriculum is prepared/revised with feedbacks from stakeholders by Departmental Council, Board of Studies and approved by Academic Council (AC) - Research programs work with guidance of departmental research committee (DRC) and School research Committee (SRC) regulated by the University Research Council (URC). - Our forums conduct various activities with guidance from the respective Directors and stakeholders.
+- IQAC is a hub for academic feedback & quality initiatives to explore improvement. - Curriculum is prepared/revised with feedbacks from https://ustm.ac.in/wp-content/uploads/2025/02/Img3.jpg

+- stakeholders by Departmental Council, Board of Studies and approved by Academic Council (AC) - Research programs work with guidance of departmental research committee (DRC) and School research Committee (SRC) regulated by the University Research Council (URC). - Our forums conduct various activities with guidance from the respective Directors and stakeholders.